LSeu-Open/AIEnhancedWork/README.md

 | [Replit AI](https://replit.com/ai)  | A coding assistant and tutorial platform developed by Replit, offering code suggestions and explanations. | Proprietary |Freemium |
 | [Tabnine](https://www.tabnine.com/)    | An AI-powered code completion tool that helps developers write code faster and more accurately. | Proprietary |Freemium |

-> [!TIP]
+> [!Note]
-> Integrate AI providers like OpenAI, Anthropic, or Groq, or local model providers such as ollama, directly into your coding environment.
-With this integration, you can perform tasks such as code explanation, refactoring, and generating new code.
+> Want **more control over your AI model choices when coding** ?
+We've got you covered !
 >
-> For a [step-by-step guide](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/integrating-ai-models-into-ide.md) on integrating preferred proprietary or open-source models into your IDE, refer to the tutorial section.
+> For a **guide** to integrate  AI providers like OpenAI, Anthropic, or Groq, or local model providers such as ollama, **directly into your coding environment** check out our [tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/integrating-ai-models-into-ide.md).

 <br>